yowainwright/build-lambda-layer/README.md

 ### Builds Awesome Node Lambda Layers with Control! 🕹

-_Build Lambda Layer_ is a utility CLI for building Lambda Layers with control for AWS Node Lambda projects.
+_Build Lambda Layer_ is a utility CLI for building AWS Lambda Layers with control for AWS Node Lambda projects.

 ---

 ## Why is this written?

-_Build Lambda Layer_ takes complexity out of building lambda layers so lambda layers.
+### _Build Lambda Layer takes complexity out of building lambda layers!_

+---

+### + Monorepo support<br>+ The ability to ignore and add dependencies at run time<br>+ Easy json configuration!

+---

 By running: